celo-org/celo-monorepo/packages/docs/developer-resources/integrations/listings.md

 There are two important assets on the Celo network, the Celo native asset (CELO) and the Celo Dollar (cUSD).
 CELO was called Celo Gold (cGLD) when the contract was deployed, so you will often see references to Celo Gold in the codebase.
 To learn more about the two, please read [this](https://docs.celo.org/developer-guide/overview/celo-for-eth-devs#the-celo-native-asset-and-the-celo-dollar) section of the docs.

+You can also view the CGP proposal regarding the name change [here](https://github.com/celo-org/celo-proposals/blob/master/CGPs/0003.md) and the forum post about the name change [here](https://forum.celo.org/t/proposal-to-rename-celo-gold-to-celo-native-asset/528).

 ## Resources
 ### Address for CELO and cUSD
-The smart contract address for CELO can be found [here](https://explorer.celo.org/address/0x471ece3750da237f93b8e339c536989b8978a438/transactions).
+The smart contract address for CELO can be found on the explorer [here](https://explorer.celo.org/address/0x471ece3750da237f93b8e339c536989b8978a438/transactions).
+It is `0x471ece3750da237f93b8e339c536989b8978a438`.
-The smart contract address for cUSD can be found [here](https://explorer.celo.org/address/0x765de816845861e75a25fca122bb6898b8b1282a/transactions).
+The smart contract address for cUSD can be found on the explorer [here](https://explorer.celo.org/address/0x765de816845861e75a25fca122bb6898b8b1282a/transactions).
+It is `0x765de816845861e75a25fca122bb6898b8b1282a`.

 ### Useful API endpoints
 The following are useful API endpoints available to you that would help you in your listings of the CELO and cUSD digital assets.

 #### CELO and cUSD
-For querying the API on total coins in circulation in CELO and cUSD, the following endpoint will provide you with that:
+For querying the API on total coins in circulation in CELO and cUSD, which are the total amount of coins in existence right now, the following endpoint will provide you with that:
 ```sh
 $ curl  [https://thecelo.com/api/v0.1.js?method=ex_totalcoins](https://thecelo.com/api/v0.1.js?method=ex_totalcoins) {"code":"200","msg":"success","data":{"CELO":608485841.9959723,"cUSD":10250632.56099673}}
 ```